 Coming home after surgery or rehab should bring some relief.
 But once someone is actually home, the routine feels harder than the hospital made it sound.
 The medication list looks different.
 The next appointment still needs scheduling.
-And after recent medication changes, the person who just got home suddenly seems weaker or less steady than expected.
+And after recent changes, the person who just got home suddenly seems weaker or less steady than expected.

 What Changes at Discharge and Why It Matters